Author: Natassha Dhanda

 November

-• I found it overwhelming to keep up with the many considerations, so I updated a Notion template (created by the founder to help consider all aspects of planning an event, e.g. promotion, tickets etc.) with any extra questions to organise my thoughts.
+• I found it overwhelming to keep up with many considerations, so I updated a Notion template (created by the founder to help consider all aspects of planning an event, e.g. promotion, tickets etc.) with any extra questions to organise my thoughts

 • To collaborate with BF we required a venue with a screen but this was tricky considering expenses.
-I communicated with BF post-meeting through email, having to reiterate IH’s model (non profit) and lack of budget after having mentioned this prior, and during the meeting.
-I updated the founder and we were mutually confused, but I remained professional, focused on venues.
+I communicated with BF post-meeting through email, reiterating IH’s model (non profit) and lack of budget after having mentioned this prior.
+I updated the founder and we were mutually confused, but I remained professional, focused on venues

 • Additionally, after event scheduling clashes with BF, our team had multiple conversations on how to move forward: